 What Do They Consider Success?

 Lead generation comes down to numbers and the one number you need to always look at is your return on investment (ROI).
 In many businesses, a strong ROI would be 30%.
 In other words, for every $100 you invested, you would return $130, therefore, bringing $30 in net profit.
 If you divide $30/$100, you get 30%.
-To help determine your ROI, CraftJack created a ROI calculator.
+To determine ROI, you can find nifty calculators online like this one.

 However, many pros in various industries have unrealistic expectations and expect ROIs upwards of 75%.
 On a related noted, some expect close ratios of 80%.
 If they set the bar that high, all power to them.